factoriadigital/prestashop-1.6-1.7-spam-registers-solution/Readme.md

 Credits to [Doekia for his fix & script](https://www.prestashop.com/forums/topic/981159-spam-customer-account-solution-13-17/).
 This module is based on his work.

-We have made this module in order to make things easier for those that don't have or don't know how to use FTP, or simply prefer a solution that works from prestashop backoffice.
+The purpose of this module is to make things easier for those that don't have or don't know how to use FTP, or simply prefer a solution that works from prestashop backoffice.

 ## Español